novonordisk-research/ProcessOptimizer/README.md

 - Provide minimal amount of code to reproduce the error
 - State versions of ProcesOptimizer, sklearn, numpy, ...
-- Describe the expected nehavior of the code <br>
+- Describe the expected behavior of the code <br>

 If you would like to contribute by making anything from documentation to feature-additions, THANK YOU.
-Please open a pull request marked as *WIP* as early as possible and describe the issue you seek to solve and outline your planned solution.
+Please open a pull request marked as *WIP* as early as possible and describe the issue you seek to solve and outline your planned solution. <br>
+Pull requests to the develop branch will be automatically tested using pytest and flake8.
+We'll be happy to help solving potential issues that could arise here.

 ## Related work

 We are currently building a GUI to offer the power of Bayesian Process Optimization to non-coders.
 Stay tuned.
+(Sneak-peak at https://browniebee.dk/)

 ## PyPi